 Results

-BSCL2 in this patient found two variation
+Results of the BSCL-2 gene in this patient found two variations on intron 5:

-Homozygous variation NM_001122955.3 c.765+69 A>G. Prevalence 2% in general population (see Figure )
+Homozygous variation on intron 5, NM_001122955.3 c.765+69 A>G. Prevalence 25.28% [9] in general population (see Figure 2).

-Homozygous variation c.766-4 (see Figure ).
+Homozygous variation on intron 5, c.766-49 T>C. Novel variation (see Figure 3).

-Homozygous ntronic ariation NM_001122955.3 c.765+69A>G
+Homozygous Intronic Variation NM_001122955.3 c.765+69A>G

-Figure lectropherogram of depicting the homozygous intronic variation
+Figure 2.
+Electropherogram of intron 5 depicting the homozygous intronic variation

-c.765+69 with an A to G
+(c.765+69 with an A to G).
+The variation is marked by the arrow.

-Homozygous ntronic Novel ariation c.766-49
+Homozygous Intronic Novel Variation c.766-49 T>C

-Figure lectropherogram of depicting the homozygous intronic variation
+Figure 3.
+Electropherogram of intron 5 depicting the homozygous intronic variation

-c.766-49 with a T to C
+(c.766-49 with a T to C).
+The variation is marked by the arrow.

 Discussion

-The gene for BSCL2 is located on the long arm of chromosome 11 (11q13) and encodes a protein, Seipin and fusion of lipid droplets and adipocyte differentiation.
-Mutations in this gene have been congenital generalized lipodystrophy 2 or Berardinelli-Seip syndrome, a rare autosomal recessive disease characterized by a near total absence of adipose tissue, insulin resistance, hepatic steatosis and early onset of diabetes.
-Patients with this mutation described heretofore presented with generalized loss of subcutaneous fat at birth or in the first few years of Photographic review of our patient since birth showed no expression of lipodystrophy until near the third decade of life and only with regional subcutaneous loss of fat in the face and limbs.
-Unique as well is the clinical presentation with night sweats and reactive hypoglycemia.
-Hepatic steatosis and insulin resistance were common coexistent findings and associated with hepatosplenomegaly on imaging studies in our patient. a usefulin management of some patients with diabetes and nd can result ininmenstrual irregularities in a subset of patients who also have ianThough the patient had no initial cardiovascular symptoms she later developed cardiac arrhythmia and congestive heart failure after exposure to PioglitazoneThere was no evidence of coronary artery disease or atherosclerosis.
+The gene for BSCL-2 is located on the long arm of chromosome 11 (11q13) [10] and encodes a protein, Seipin which is linked to fusion of lipid droplets and adipocyte differentiation [11,12].
+Mutations in this gene have also been linked to congenital generalized lipodystrophy type 2 or Berardinelli-Seip syndrome, a rare autosomal recessive disease characterized by a near total absence of adipose tissue, insulin resistance, hepatic steatosis and early onset of diabetes [1,2,11].
+Patients with this mutation described heretofore presented with generalized loss of subcutaneous fat at birth or in the first few years of life.

+The patient described here contained two variations on the introns of the BSCL-2 gene which may be associated with congenital generalized lipodystrophy type 2 or, Berardinelli-Seip syndrome.
+Photographic images of our patient since birth showed no expression of lipodystrophy until near the third decade of life and only with regional subcutaneous loss of fat in the face and limbs (see figure 4).
+Unique as well, is the clinical presentation with night sweats and reactive hypoglycemia.
+Hepatic steatosis and insulin resistance were common coexistent findings and associated with hepatosplenomegaly on imaging studies in our patient.
+Metformin is a useful drug in the management of some patients with diabetes and BSCL and can result in appetite reduction and improvement in hepatic steatosis and menstrual irregularities in a subset of patients who also have polycystic ovarian syndrome.
+In some cases, insulin may also be necessary to improve management.
+[13,14].
+Though our patient had no initial cardiovascular symptoms, she later developed cardiac arrhythmia and congestive heart failure after exposure to pioglitazone.
+There was no evidence of coronary artery disease or atherosclerosis.
 A family history was unremarkable for lipodystrophy.

 Figure 4.
 Photographs of patient until the third decade of life.